mtlynch/mtlynch.io/_posts/2018-10-05-good-programmers-bad-tests.md

 For years, I fell into this trap.
 I thought I was doing a good job writing tidy test code.
 In reality, I was writing mediocre test code because I never considered how the goals of test code differ from the goals of production code.

+TODO: Cartoon of a row of three beach houses.
+The two on the side are normal and have nice patios.
+The middle one looks like a mini skyscraper.
+It has a revolving door, very small windows, and a spire.

 # Unit test basics

 To clarify the semantics, when I say "production code," I'm referring to code that runs in production, when real users interact with your software.
 For the purposes of this article "test code" refers to unit test code.
 There are many types of test code beyond unit tests, but forget about them for simplicity.
 The "system under test" is the component that a unit test exercises.